 The kitchen you see above is perhaps a bit on the nicer side of average, but it represents a very normal American kitchen.
 While income level will dictate how nice the appliances, counter surfaces, and cabinets are, most middle class homes will have some version of the elements you see above.

 - Counters – In the US, marble/granite/quartz countertops are most common in middle-class or nicer homes.
 In older or less expensive homes, you may find laminate or tile.
-Plain wood is not unheard of, but it's not nearly as common as the other materials.
+Plain wood is not unheard of (and it's increasingly trendy), but it's not nearly as common as the other materials.